Chris Kaba: MoD offers military support after armed Met officers turn in weapons

 A Met Police officer appeared in court on Thursday.

+In a statement, the Met said some officers were "worried" about how the charging decision "impacts on them".

-The MoD said it received a request, known as Military Aid to the Civil Authorities (MACA), from the Home Office to "provide routine counterterrorism contingency support to the Metropolitan Police, should it be needed".
+The MoD said it received a request - known as Military Aid to the Civil Authorities (MACA) - from the Home Office to "provide routine counter-terrorism contingency support to the Metropolitan Police, should it be needed".

-In a subsequent statement addressing the situation, the Met said some officers were "worried" after a marksman was charged with murder.
+An MACA is offered to the police or the NHS in emergency situations - the military helped medical staff in the Covid pandemic and covered for striking border staff and paramedics last year.

+The Met said it was a "contingency option" that would only be used "in specific circumstances and where an appropriate policing response was not available".

+Military staff would not be used "in a routine policing capacity", it added.

-It comes after Home Secretary Suella Braverman called for a review into armed policing as a result of the crisis.
+The move comes after Home Secretary Suella Braverman called for a review into armed policing.

 She said people "depend on our brave firearms officers to protect us".